sidechained/TrainingTheBeagle/Tutorials/_essential/osc.md

 oscServerThread.start() # 4
 ```

-We also need two more things…firstly a
+For things to run smoothly, we also need to add two more elements.
+Firstly, we will add a few lines which will keep the script alive:

 ```